Shaojun-Dong/NDO/README.md

 Tensor/               : The basic code of tensor and optimization tools.

-NDO/density.f90       : define the reduced density matrix from NDOs.
+NDO/density.f90       : define the reduced density matrix from NDO.

 NDO/TargetElement.f90 : define the basic operations that are used in Tensor/src/optimization-2.1.9/GeneralOptimizationElement.f90.